alliemacleay/expression/README.md

   * `ls bam_dir > bam_files.txt`
 4. Put all bam paths on one line
   * `sed -e ':a;N;$!ba;s/\n/ /g' bam_files.txt > bam_files.oneline.txt`
-5. Calculate coverage of all targets for all samples (single quote is a backtick)
+5. Calculate coverage of all targets for all samples (single quote is a backtick).
+Note - if you did not create the bam file list with the full paths you will need to be in the bam directory to run the following command.
   * `bedtools multicov -bams 'cat bam_files.oneline.txt' -bed expression.bed > coverage.txt`
 6. Fix the coverage file so that it has a header
   * `./mk_header.sh`